Contracting in NZ

-Our clients require our contractors to maintain their own Public Liability and Professional Indemnity insurance.
-Essentially this protects you legally and financially from any mistake or error you make while doing work, including any loss that your clients might suffer as a result of this.
-When you are an employee of a company you do not have this risk, as you are a part of the organisation you are working for and subsequently covered under their professional indemnity insurance policy.
-It is for this reason that independent contractors purchase liability insurance to protect them from the risk of causing a significant loss to their client which they either couldn’t or wouldn’t want to pay for out of their own pocket.
+Our clients require our contractors to maintain their own insurance - both Public Liability and Professional Indemnity.
+Essentially this protects you legally and financially from any mistake or error you make while doing work, including any loss that your clients’ business might suffer as a result.
+When you are an employee of a company, you do not have this risk, as your organisation covers you under their professional indemnity insurance policy.
+For this reason, independent contractors purchase liability insurance to protect them from the risk of causing a significant loss to their client, which they either couldn’t or wouldn’t want to pay for out of their own pocket.

-As one of New Zealand’s leading agencies in the technology sector we have access to a range of salary data, particularly around contractor rates in the current market.
+As one of New Zealand’s leading agencies in the technology sector, we have access to a range of salary data, particularly around contractor rates in the current market.
 Please feel free to download your complimentary Recruit I.T.
-Salary Guide covering contractors’ rates.
+Salary Guide covering contractors’ market rates.